Pregnancy Discrimination in the Workplace

 Once you have your baby, you can take up to 8 weeks of paid leave in order to bond with your newborn.
 The amount of paid leave will increase to 10 weeks in 2019 and to 12 weeks in 2021.

-You are entitled to receive 50% of your salary up to $652.96 per week.
+You are entitled to receive 50% of your salary up to a weekly cap.
 You may not collect unemployment insurance during your leave.

 You are required to give your employer 30 days notice before taking the leave.
 If that is not possible, your notice must be as soon as “practicable.”
 The notice should explain what type of leave is necessary and when and how long you anticipate being out on leave.
 Your employer should provide you with an application, which will be submitted to your employer’s paid family leave insurance carrier.
 Your employer may request additional documentation, such as proof of the birth.